Julie-AnnB/Data-Analysis-Portfolio/README.md

 <br>

 **Conclusion**
-It might be important investigate why only light and heavy grazing intensities were significantly different, as this may signal that unidentified predictors mediate the relationship between grazing intensities and bird abundance (supports by the unexplained leftover 30% variance).
+It might be important to investigate why only light and heavy grazing intensities were significantly different, as this may signal that unidentified predictors mediate the relationship between grazing intensities and bird abundance (supported by the unexplained leftover 30% variance).
 Lastly, the results may have practical implications for land developers: increase patch sizes and reduce grazing practices to boost bird numbers

 **Statistic Skills**
 Data visualisation, hypothesis testing, multiple regression.